Chaofan-Pro/cat-care-chaofan-ma/README.md

 ### Features

-😺Calendar with Categories: Log cat-related information with specific categories for each entry.
+😺**Calendar with Categories:** Log cat-related information with specific categories for each entry.

 - Cat weight
 - Cat's toilet routine
 - Vet appointments
 - Vaccine dates

-😺Customizable Reminders:
-- Set reminders to prompt users to log their cat’s information
-- Set reminder for vet appointments.

-😺Food Rating: dry food, wet food, snacks.
+😺**Food Rating:** dry food, wet food, snacks.

+- Log food information: picture, brand, ingredients.
 - Rate food from 1 to 5 according to your cat’s preferences
 - Comment section to input more detailed info regarding the food.